Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 If you are representing a buyer, you should caution them that, by not providing an initial deposit, they have not diminished their responsibility to make best efforts to satisfy the terms and conditions of the contract and to remove subject clauses.

-If you are representing a seller, in situations where the buyer offers no deposit until removal of subject clauses, you should discuss with your buyer client the risks of not receiving a deposit when the offer is accepted instead of waiting for subject removal.
+If you are representing a seller, and a buyer presents an offer with no deposit until removal of subject clauses, you should discuss with your seller client the risks of not receiving a deposit when the offer is accepted instead of waiting for subject removal.
+These risks could include difficulties in collecting the rescission fee, equal to 0.25% of the purchase price, should the buyer exercise their right to rescind within the Home Buyer Rescission Period as permitted under the Property Law Act.
 Increasing a deposit or requiring a deposit before subject removal can be accomplished by way of a counteroffer from the seller.

 If the parties to a trade in real estate agree that one of the parties’ lawyers, a notary public, accountant, or anyone that the parties mutually agree upon, is to receive the deposit then this agreement should be detailed in the contract of purchase and sale.
 If you receive cash from a client to deliver to the third party, a separate written agreement relieving you and your brokerage of your obligation to deposit the funds into the brokerage trust account is needed.

 To protect your clients, you must explain the risks associated with those not governed under RESA holding the funds.
 Such risks may include that if a party to the trade holds the funds, there are few protections outside of litigation.
+This is also true if a buyer exercises their right to rescind the contract within the Home Buyer Rescission Period, as permitted under the Property Law Act, as it may be difficult to collect the associated rescission fee.
 Lawyers will usually hold deposit funds in trust, and developers must hold the funds in accordance with REDMA, which both offer protections for your client.

 It is prudent to discuss with your client the potential options, benefits and risks relating to deposits at the outset of your agency relationship.
 Informing them of the differences between deposits submitted under RESA and REDMA will allow your client to make an informed decision when they enter into a trade agreement with another party.